 To date, we have derived revenue only from activities pursuant to our emerging market collaboration and licensing agreements related to our inactive biosimilar development program.
 We have not generated any revenue from commercial product sales.
 For the foreseeable future, we expect all of our revenue, if any, will be generated from our collaboration and licensing agreements.
-If any of our product candidates currently under development are approved for commercial sale, we may generate revenue from product sales, or alternatively, we may choose to select a collaborator to commercialize our product candidates.
+If any of our product candidates currently under development are approved for commercial sale, we may generate revenue from product sales, or alternatively, we may receive royalties from any collaborator we select to commercialize our product candidates.

 Each of our collaboration and licensing agreements was considered to be a multiple-element arrangement for accounting purposes.
 We determined that there were two deliverables; specifically, the license to our product candidate and the related research and development services that we were obligated to provide.
 We concluded that these deliverables should be accounted for as a single unit of accounting and revenue was being recognized on a straight-line basis through the estimated period of completion of our obligations under the agreement.
-As of September 30, 2019, all future development will be completed by our partners without any further assistance by us.
-As a result, we recognized all remaining deferred revenue under our collaboration agreements as of September 30, 2019.
+All remaining deferred revenue under our collaboration agreements was fully recognized as of September 30, 2019.